Bangladeshi nationalism

-Bangladeshi nationalism is an ideology that promotes the territorial identity of Bangladeshis.
-The ideology emerged during the late 1970s, popularized by former Bangladesh President Ziaur Rahman.
+Bangladeshi nationalism (বাংলাদেশী জাতীয়তাবাদ) is a civic nationalism that promotes the territorial identity of Bangladeshis.
+It originated as an ideology that emerged during the late 1970s and popularized by former President Ziaur Rahman.

 The history of nationalism in the country dates back to the colonial era, when the region started witnessing anti-colonial movements against the British Empire.
-Soon, a sense of religious nationalism began to emerge which was later revolutionised into ethnolinguistic nationalism.
-Following independence of Bangladesh in 1971, leaders like Ziaur Rahman began to promote Bangladeshi nationalism which was based on territorial attachment of Bangladeshis.
-Politically, Bangladeshi nationalism is mainly professed by the center-right and rightist political parties in Bangladesh, led by Bangladesh Nationalist Party.
+Soon, a sense of religious nationalism began to emerge that later revolutionised into an ethnonationalism that was the driving force behind the East Bengali liberation war in East Pakistan and the emergence of independent Bangladesh in 1971.
+However, the popularization of a separate national identity other than ethnicity, and the alienation of ethnic minorities post-independence led later leaders to espouse a more democratic civic form of nationalism based on territorial attachment of the people.
+When army chief Ziaur Rahman came to power, he sought to invigorate state policy and began to promote Bangladeshi nationalism.

 Background

 The history of development of the territorial and cultural identity in Bangladesh coincided with the origination and growth of Bengali language and literature, predominantly during the period of Bengal Sultanate.
 The period also reflected religious plurality in the form of harmonious coexistence and cultural assimilation of Hindus and Muslims.
 The sense of a nation-state further advanced during the rule of the Nawab of Bengal.
 The concept of nationalism first emerged in the country after the Indian Rebellion of 1857 in the mid 19th century, grounded on the anti-colonial sentiment during the British rule.
 This nationalism transformed into a new version through the partition of Bengal in 1905, which was strongly opposed by the Hindus in West Bengal and was supported by Muslims of East Bengal.
 Even though the partition was annulled in 1911, it left a significant and lasting impact on the people, and for the first time sowed the seeds of Hindu-Muslim communal dissonance.
 It was the beginning of a religious nationalism which eventually led the Muslims to form a separate state.

 After the formation of Pakistan, within a short period the idea of religious nationalism began to be replaced by a sense of ethnolinguistic nationalism among the people of then East Pakistan which was primarily caused by the cultural, economic and political discrimination by the West Pakistani elites.
 The language movement of 1952 was the biggest manifestation of this ethnolinguistic nationalism which later came to be known as Bengali nationalism.
 This resulted in the demand for regional autonomy for East Pakistan that eventually led to the independence of Bangladesh from Pakistan in 1971.